cartant/blog/content/connecting-components-with-reactive-forms/index.md

 ---
-title: Connecting Components with Reactive Forms
+title: "Connecting Components with Reactive Forms"
-description: >-
-  How to use RxJS and Reactive Forms to connect presentational and container components
+description: "How to use RxJS and Reactive Forms to connect presentational and container components"
 date: "2017-08-04T06:22:00.299Z"
 categories: []
 keywords: []
 ckTags: ["1464979", "1464982"]
 cardImage: "./title.jpeg"
-slug: /@cartant/connecting-components-with-reactive-forms-55f56fce2aad
+slug: "/@cartant/connecting-components-with-reactive-forms-55f56fce2aad"
 ---

 ![Blurred lights](title.jpeg "Photo by Sebastian Muller on Unsplash")